marschall/hibernate-batch-sequence-generator/README.md

 - `TABLE`
   - has bad write performance

-The limitations of this sequence generator are
+The limitations of this sequence generator are:

 - limited database dialect support (see below)
 - if you're using hbm2ddl then the `CACHE` value on the sequence is not set